karlnapf/shogun-wiki/GSoC_2016_project_cookbook.md

 ### Waypoints and initial work
 To start, you can:

- * Check the files in our [prototype](https://github.com/shogun-toolbox/shogun/tree/feature/sphinxdoc/doc/sphinx) and try to run it locally.
+ * Check the README of our [prototype](https://github.com/shogun-toolbox/shogun/tree/feature/sphinxdoc/doc/cookbook) and try to run it locally.
  * Add an example for an existing Python example

 Once all Python examples are translated to meta examples, we aim to completely remove the old ones.
 In a next step, all generated code listings should be embedded into our CMake build.